electric-sql/electric/docs/usage/data-access/shapes.md

 - `.sync` method has a wider type signature in TypeScript than what's really supported.
 In particular, `limit`, `sort` and other keywords under `include` should not be there.
 - `DELETE` of the top row on the client without having synced all the children may not result in a `DELETE` on the server and the row will be restored
 - Recursive and mutually recursive tables are not supported at all for now.
-A FK loop will prevent the shape subscription from being established.
+A foreign key loop will prevent the shape subscription from being established.
 - Shape unsubscribe is not available, which means any `.sync` method (in development in particular) is going to be statefully persisted regardless of code changes.

 ## Future capabilities